 Chaco Kids' Z/1 EcoTread Sandals J180193

 Northside Kids' Riverside II Sandals 212332K

-Keen Footwear Big Kid's Seacamp II CNX Shoes/Sandals 1014127
+Keen Footwear Big Kids' Seacamp II CNX Sandals 1017180

 Shoes with minimal fabric and leather components also dry really fast.
 That's very handy for cleaning and means that outdoor sandals are fantastic for wearing in and around water.
 For family canoe touring, days out on the beach, splashing through creeks in a hike, or a trip to the nearest swimming pool, they're an excellent option.
 Some parents might want their children's toes protected.
 It's a good idea if they're going to be wearing sandals in long grass, for instance, or while walking on rocky ground, but there are still plenty of airy, open choices that have a protective cap for the toes.
 If you are buying kids water sandals for canoeing, kayaking, or seaside use, it's also worth considering something with a heel strap rather than a plain flip flop.
 While most flip flops will float in water, it's better if they stay on the foot!